bioacoustic-ai/bacpipe/README.md

 BirdNET (v2.4) is based on a EfficientNET(b0) architecture.
 The model is trained on a large amount of bird vocalizations from the xeno-canto database alongside other bird song databses.

+### ConvNeXT_BirdSet
+- CNN
+- supervised learning
+- trained on BirdSet

+The ConvNeXT_birdset model is a ConvNeXT CNN trained on the BirdSet dataset (which consists of large portions of the xeno-canto database and uses a varierty of multilabel soundscape recordings for evaluation.)

 ### Google_Whale
 - CNN
 - supervised training model